Thais dipping into gold savings undermine steps to rein in baht

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

+Those gold shipments, however, are widening Thailand's current account surplus, helping to drive gains in the baht that threaten a fragile economic recovery.

+The baht has rallied more than 9 per cent from its low in April - a surge also due to US dollar weakness - while gold is up 25 per cent this year after hitting a record in August.

-The central bank is seeking to encourage more gold trading using foreign-currency deposits, an attempt to shield the baht from swings in sales of the precious metal when prices spike.
-The first such program, a venture between Bangkok Bank Pcl and gold marketplace Hua Seng Heng, started this month.
-The Bank of Thailand didn't respond to an emailed request for comment.
+The central bank is seeking to encourage more gold trading using foreign currency deposits, an attempt to shield the baht from swings in sales of the precious metal when prices spike.

+The first such programme, a venture between Bangkok Bank and gold marketplace Hua Seng Heng, started this month.

-"Baht strength will stay with us, as it comes from structural problems" such as a high current-account surplus and low investment, according to Somprawin Manprasert, chief economist at Bank of Ayudhya Pcl.
-"The planned steps on gold may help curb volatility only in the long term."
-Southeast Asia's second-biggest economy is expected to rebound 3.2 per cent in 2021 after this year's 6.6 per cent contraction, according to Bank of Thailand projections.
-With interest rates already at a record low, the central bank has turned its attention to the baht's rapid rally, labeling it a risk to exports.
-It unveiled a raft of measures to encourage capital outflows to cool the currency, a task complicated as a weak US dollar sparks fund flows into emerging markets globally.
+"Baht strength will stay with us, as it comes from structural problems" such as a high current account surplus and low investment, said Somprawin Manprasert, chief economist at Bank of Ayudhya.

+That has caught the attention of the US, which earlier this month added Thailand to a watch-list of potential currency manipulators.

 While a vaccine is being rolled out globally, the pandemic will likely continue to drive up poverty and unemployment rates in the near term.
-That means Thais are expected to continue selling gold next year, according to MTS Gold Group, a bullion exporter.
+That means Thais are expected to continue selling gold next year, said MTS Gold Group, a bullion exporter.

-Suvirat Namvicha, 22, a Bangkok office worker, sold a gold necklace last month to pay medical bills and other expenses related to her pregnancy after her employer slashed overtime allowances.
+Suvirat Namvicha, a 22-year-old Bangkok office worker, sold a gold necklace last month to pay medical bills and other expenses related to her pregnancy after her employer slashed overtime allowances.

-"I need money to pay my bills, and selling gold is my best option," Suvirat said.
+"I need money to pay my bills, and selling gold is my best option," she said.
 "I may need to sell my last gold necklace after my baby is born.
 Looking ahead, I only see rising expenses with limited income."
+BLOOMBERG

 BT is now on Telegram!